-Proposa પ્ર Board's Voting Recommendation Voting Standard (1) Treatment of Abstentions Treatment of Broker Non-votes No. 1 Election of two Class B directors, each for a three-year term expiring in 2024.
-FOR (each nominee) present and Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect No. 2 Advisory vote to approve the 2020 compensation of our named executive officers.
-FOR votes present and Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect No. 3 Approval of the amendment and restatement of the Blackbaud Inc. 2016 Equity and Incentive Compensation Plan. , FOR votés present and Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect No. 4 Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
-FOR votes present and Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect
+Propos sal Board's Voting Recommendation Voting Standard (1) Treatment of Abstentions Treatment of Broker Non-votes No. 1 Election of two Class B directors, each for a three-year term expiring in 2024.
+FOR (each nominee) Majority of votes present and entitled to vote Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect No. 2 Advisory vote to approve the 2020 compensation of our named executive officers.
+FOR Majority of votes present and entitled to vote Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect No. 3 Approval of the amendment and restatement of the Blackbaud, Inc. 2016 Equity and Incentive Compensation Plan.
+FOR Majority of votes present and entitled to vote Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect No. 4 Ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021.
+FOR Majority of votes present and entitled to vote Counted as votes present and entitled to vote and therefore have the effect of a vote against Not counted as votes present and therefore no effect